MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/reference/ienumdebugthreads2.md

   - "vssdk"
 ---
 # IEnumDebugThreads2
-This interfac enumerates the threads running in the current debug session.
+This interface enumerates the threads running in the current debug session.

 ## Syntax